The Best Music Released Around the World in April, 2015

 We know you’re busy.
 So instead of covering everything, we’re going to publish a rundown of the best new music each month.
+You can find our UK round up later this week.
 As Drake said on his everlasting debut album – Thank [Us] Later.
 Or send us gifts in the post.

 Alright guys and gals – it’s time.
 After months of sodden footwear, frostbitten fingers, and cold cigarettes in the rain, we’re here: on the periphery of the greatest thing in existence, Summer – the season, not the OC character.
 It’s not quite here yet – host a BBQ in April and you risk shivering come 4PM – but god damn, we’re excited.
 We’ve been lusting after its arrival since we published this column back in January, so you best believe we’re gonna keep talking about the sunshine for at least another month until it finds a foothold in semi-permanent glory.